ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/ZOOM-Instrument-Details.md

 {#zoom_noteHitachi}
 ##### Note: Hitachi #####
-Hitachi L-7100 HPLC pump (no longer supported at ISIS).  ~Can't find L-7100 on [Hitachi web-site](http://www.hitachi-hightech.com/global/about/corporate/group/hhs) (may be obsolete).
-Check existing SECI VI for logic and manual: both VI and manual are located here: `C:\LabVIEW Modules\Drivers\Hitachi L-7100`.~
-   * Update (27-06-2019): Hitachi pumps are no longer used.
+Hitachi pumps are no longer used.
 No longer any need to support them.
 See [#3780](https://github.com/ISISComputingGroup/IBEX/issues/3780).

 {#zoom_noteHaake}
 ##### Note: Thermo Scientific (Haake) #####